KylePFisher/CIST2100/T5/financialPlan.md

 ## Our Financial Plan
-* Sales forecast:
+* Sales forecast: $281,000 Annually
-* Expense Budget:
+* Expense Budget: $303,672
-* Cash-flow Statement:
-* Income Projection:
+* Income Projection: -$22,672

-* Assets and Liabilities:
+The business is not currently viable over a single year period, yet alone a three year period.